JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 Bass thumps through velvet walls, muffled but constant — a heartbeat under every breath.
 Neon spills across low glass tables littered with half-empty bottles and scattered limes.
 The crowd beyond is all blur and strobe, but here, in the booth, time slows.

-The INTRUDER - ADRIAN and his companion are sitting across from them.
+The INTRUDER - ADRIAN and his companion, CADENCE, are sitting across from them.
 His arms stretched across the seat, his legs spread, one ankle resting on his knee ... taking up more space than necessary.

 Val leans forward, voice steady, eyes warm.